luguaita/luguaita.github.io/index.md

-## DOSSelected projects in data science, EDA and machine learning
+## Selected projects in data science, EDA and machine learning

 ---